Ball gown: Culture

 The first forms of the 21st century term “debutante ball” or “cotillion” emerged in the mid 19th century with what was called a “coming out ball”.
 These events were meant to show off the women who were now of marriageable age.
 Traditionally the debutantes will wear all white, but with varying styles of dress.
 While the style of dress can vary, strapless and sleeveless variations are popular and are typically worn with white long gloves and can be accessorized with bouquets, and sometimes a fan.
 For most of the 19th century, a headdress with veiling was a popular style as well as a full train attached at the waist and in later years it would attach to the shoulders.The traditional ideals of the debutante ball vary based on location in the United States.
 The debutantes in New Orleans could be seen wearing jeweled crowns and dresses with Medici collars with elongated trains.
 Texas has variations within its various regions.
 In Laredo, middle class debutantes wear beaded suede garments.
 In San Antonio, the dresses are of elaborate colors and covered in beads of different designs.
 The beads add extensive weight having some dresses weigh in at about 75 lbs.

 Another coming of age event is the quinceañera, an event in Latin American cultures when a girl turns 15.
 Their gowns are often very brightly colored and resemble traditional ball gowns with very full ruffled or ruched skirts.

 First Ladies Collection

 In 1912, Helen Taft along with collection founders Cassie Mason Myers Julian-James, Rose Gouverneur Hoes, and the Smithsonian Institution started the “First Ladies Collection.”
 It is customary for the first lady of the United States to donate the dress she wears to the inauguration ball but it is not required.
 Every first lady is represented in the collection although they are not all inaugural dresses.
-Mrs. Taft started this tradition when she donated her dress that she wore during President Taft's inauguration.
-Typically the dresses were added to the collection after the first lady had left office but in 1955 the public uproar to see Mamie Eisenhower's inaugural dress was so strong that the Smithsonian changed their policy and added her dress immediately, not waiting until she left office.
+Taft started this tradition when she donated her dress that she wore during her husband's inauguration.
+Typically the dresses were added to the collection after the president in question had left office but in 1955 the public uproar to see Mamie Eisenhower's inaugural dress was so strong that the Smithsonian changed their policy and added her dress immediately, not waiting until her husband left office.